Welcome & Hi

 Continued Education

-- 2021: “Urban Sustainable Development”, ETH Zürich, one day course in CAS Public Adminstration and Governance.
+• 2021-ongoing: “Urban Sustainable Development”, ETH Zürich, half-day course in CAS Public Administration and Governance.

 Research Grants & Policy Advice